 - Place the clay back where it came from and throw away the remaining ice and sand.

-Station 5: Temperature Erosion Station (this station should be used as a demonstration or done with an adult helper)
+Station 5: Temperature Erosion Station (conduct as a demo or with an adult helper)

-- Use the tongs to place the marble into the beaker.
+- Use the tongs to place a marble into a beaker.